 Find seabird populations abounding in their vast nesting grounds.
 Photograph exquisite wildflowers in early summer bloom.
 Visit newborn islands, picturesque communities, and sprawling glaciers.
 Join the lucky few who have travelled in the wake of the Vikings from Aberdeen to Rekyavík—charting an ancient course between modern ports, amid the mythic islands of the north Atlantic!

 Aberdeen—the Granite City, or the Silver City—is the third most populous urban area in Scotland.
 Many of Aberdeen’s buildings are of locally quarried granite; the high mica content of this stone can sparkle like silver.
 The traditional industries of fishing, paper-making, shipbuilding, and textiles, have been overtaken by the oil industry since discovery of North Sea oil in the 1970s.
 Aberdeen’s heliport is one of the busiest in the world.
 The city is famed for its forty-five parks, gardens, and floral displays.

-We board the Ocean Endeavour in the afternoon.
+We board the Ocean Endeavour in the evening.

-Today we disembark the Ocean Endeavour and transfer to the airport.
-Or, extend your trip in Iceland by booking on our Iceland Circumnavigation cruise, one of the many fine escorted tours available or a self-drive in Iceland.
+Today disembark the Ocean Endeavour and transfer to the airport.
+Or, extend your trip in Iceland by booking on the Iceland Circumnavigation cruise, one of the many fine escorted tours available or a self-drive in Iceland.

 - Eleven days of on-board accommodation in the cabin category booked

 - Shipboard meals, afternoon tea, 24-hour coffee, tea and snacks

 - Hors d’ouevres and snacks during evening recaps